frank-emrich/freezeml-pldi2020-artifact/README.md

 The freeze operator is implemented as `~` in Links, meaning that a variable `x` is frozen by writing `~x`.
 Instantiation and generalisation are written as e@ and $e, respectively, as in the paper.
-Here, e can be an arbitrary Links expression, potentially enclosed in parantheses.
+Here, e can be an arbitrary Links expression, potentially enclosed in parentheses.

 The FreezeML paper contains a large set of example programs in Table 14 in Appendix A. The easiest way to verify that Links implements FreezeML is by